azazellochg/EMAN/README.md

 ###Scripts for EMAN2

-#####blow_box
+#####change_box

-The script will blow box coordinates by coarse factor and change box size if requested.
+The script will change box coordinates, taking into account coarse factor, and will change box size if requested.
 Make sure that box files and original micrographs have same numbering!

 ---